Holly Near: Personal life

-Near is dedicated to the rights of LGBT communities and continues to work to create a cultural forum for diversity.
+Near is dedicated to the rights of LGBTQ communities and continues to work to create a cultural forum for diversity.
 She writes, "For many, sexual identity and/or gender identity is the primary door through which they walk.
 It is what politicized them.
 It is what feeds their emotional and spiritual perspectives.
 I totally honor this.
 Even though sexual preference is maybe 5th or 10th on my personal list of priorities now, I will always work for all of us to have self-determination over our bodies, our identities, our relationship choices."

 In 2014, Near was diagnosed with breast cancer.
-With early detection, she had successful surgery and radiation but did not undergo chemotherapy.
+With early detection, she had successful surgery and radiation.

 Awards and honors

 Near has been recognized many times for her work for social change, including honors from the ACLU, the National Lawyers Guild, the National Organization for Women, NARAS, Ms. Magazine (Woman of the Year), and the Legends of Women's Music Award.

 In 1989, Near received a Doctorate of Humane Letters from World College West in California.

 Near was named among the "1000 Women for the Nobel Peace Prize".

 Near was named as an Honoree for National Women's History Month for 2015.